 If you want a lower histamine option, then white distilled vinegar may be more suitable.
 For those not on a low histamine diet, lemon juice can also be used.

-You will find lots of spring and summer salads on my salads page, but here are some tasty recent recipes to try out:
+You will find lots of spring and summer salads on my salads page, including my quinoa arugula salad and my tahini kale salad.
+Some recent recipes to enjoy:

 - 3 small pears finely sliced